 Campers are housed two per room and may request a specific roommate.
 Roommates need to request each other on their registration form.
 Camp space is filled on a first-come basis and spots cannot be held for a late-registering roommate.

 Camp fee includes:

-Lodging, meals, and camp t-shirt.
+For residents: Lodging, meals, and camp t-shirt.
 Campers are housed in comfortable, secure students residence halls.
 Bedding and bath towel are provided.
 Coaches and counselors live in the residence halls and provide 24-hour supervision.
-St. Olaf employs a professional security staff that is on duty 24/7.
+North Central College employs a professional security staff that is on duty 24/7.

-Written cancellations (post, fax, or email) received four weeks prior to camp start date will receive a refund less the $100 non-refundable deposit fee.
-No refunds are given within four weeks of camp start date; substitutions are accepted.
+Written cancellations (post, fax, or email) received by May 31will receive a refund less the $100 non-refundable deposit fee.
+No refunds are given after May 31 although substitutions are accepted.

 For more information:

 Contact Kevin Bachler, camp director, for questions about staff or instructional content.

 Sunday US Chess Rated Blitz Tournament: $5, $10 on site (Registration link not yet available)